Private packages

 Usage

-Creating a private package
+Create a private package

 To create a private package, use Gatling Plugin deployment commands with control plane URL configured:

-Deleting a private package
+Delete a private package

 To delete a private package, delete the package within Gatling Enterprise Cloud.
 The control plane will receive the order to delete the package on the configured private repository.